 Travelling with kids?
 Read this guide first!

-Remember, if you’re travelling abroad then you should always think about taking out travel insurance.
+Remember, if you’re traveling abroad then you should always think about taking out travel insurance.
 A good policy will have everything covered, from a hospital stay to dealing with dental emergencies while abroad.
 So, check out a policy before you travel.
 You’ll want to make sure you’ve done your research on the country you’re traveling to to understand the best option.
 Knowing whether you need to take out visas or get travel vaccines are important things to sort out before you set off for the country.

 Check when you’re travelling

-If you’re travelling long haul, then this is perhaps a little difficult due to flight times.
+If you’re traveling long haul, then this is perhaps a little difficult due to flight times.
 However, as a rule of thumb, its much better to travel with a well-rested child then one that is utterly exhausted and won’t listen to reason.
 If possible, try to travel first thing in the morning.
 Make sure your child goes to bed a little earlier than normal the night before, just to make sure that they’ve had a good nights sleep.
 This is the same routine that you should follow if you are planning to drive instead of getting a flight.

 Pack extra clothes

 Yes, the suitcase might contain a whole new summer wardrobe for the kids, but while traveling, you need to be prepared for everything.
 Juices, food, dribble, sick, nappy leaks and even explosions can happen, usually when it’s the most inconvenient!
 And always have these clothes in a separate bag with you.
 These spare clothes are no good to anyone in the boot of the car while you’re on the motorway or in the baggage hold of the plane!

 Snacks, snacks, snacks!